stuartellis/stuartellis-site-hugo/content/articles/shell-scripting.md

 The [sh](https://github.com/mvdan/sh) utility will format your shell scripts to be consistent.

-# Preparing the Environment
+# Startup Scripts

 Each UNIX shell runs a specific set of scripts each time that starts.
 Use these default scripts to set environment variables.

+Bash runs different scripts, depending on how is started:

-If Bash is started as an interactive non-login shell, it runs the .bashrc scripts.
+- Started as an interactive non-login shell, it runs the .bashrc scripts.
 The terminal windows on a Linux graphical desktop are non-login shells.

-If Bash is started as an interactive login shell, it runs .bash_profile, .bash_login, and .profile (in that order).
+- Started as an interactive login shell, it runs .bash_profile, .bash_login, and .profile (in that order).

-If Bash is started as a non-interactive, non-login shell, it runs the script specified by the BASH_ENV environment variable.
+- Started as a non-interactive, non-login shell, it runs the script specified by the BASH_ENV environment variable.

-If Bash is started with _sh_, it runs /etc/profile and ~/.profile scripts.
+- Started with _sh_, it runs /etc/profile and ~/.profile scripts.

 The global system copy of each default script will be in the _/etc_ directory, and there may be a second script with the same name in the home directory of the current user.
 Both of these scripts will run.